saymrwulf/uhd/notes.md

-2016-11-06T23:28:00 - Implementing approach from a new paper read last night (uhd) 2016-11-06T08:59:00 - Minor doc updates: linking to article on quantization (uhd) 2016-11-26T02:47:00 - Implementing approach from a new paper read last night (uhd)
+2016-11-06T23:28:00 - Implementing approach from a new paper read last night (uhd) 2016-11-06T08:59:00 - Minor doc updates: linking to article on quantization (uhd) 2016-11-26T02:47:00 - Implementing approach from a new paper read last night (uhd) 2016-11-26T03:27:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)